darchr/gem5art-experiments/microbenchmarks-experiments/README.md

 - config_memory:

-    Run microbenchmark experiments for all cpu with different L1 or L2 cache size.
+    To run microbenchmark experiments for all cpu with different L1 or L2 cache size.

     | options      | choices                           | default  |
     |--------------|-----------------------------------|----------|